-Today's presentation, entitled "Wright's Patrons and Projects" provides an in-depth look at the controversy that often surrounded Wright and his clients.
+We’ll meet in the Solarhouse for this morning’s presentation, entitled "Wright's Patrons and Projects" and presented by the staff from Fallingwater, Frank Lloyd Wright's premier architectural masterpiece.
+We’ll have an in-depth look at the controversy that often surrounded Wright and his clients.
 It is said that one of Wright's clients, Edgar Kauffman, owner of Fallingwater, told the Hagans, owners of Kentuck Knob, that when giving Wright the budget for building their home they should quote no more than half of what they intended to spend in the end.
-Far exceeding his budget was one of many qualities that impacted Wrights relationships with clients.
-Even amid controversies, ultimately it was Wright's vision that drew clients from across the country to him and catalyzed an amazing career--spanning two world wars and two continents.
-Presented by the staff from Fallingwater, Frank Lloyd Wright's premier architectural masterpiece.
+Far exceeding his budget was one of many qualities that impacted Wright’s relationships with clients.
+Even amid controversies, ultimately it was Wright's vision that drew clients from across the country to him and catalyzed an amazing career, spanning two world wars and two continents.

-Following lunch, the group will explore the park and encounter the world of organic architecture through the eyes of Frank Lloyd Wright and his apprentice, Peter Berndtson, while enjoying the scenic Laurel Highlands’ surroundings.
-During our visit to Frank Lloyd Wright’s Duncan House, you will experience the height of Usonian Style with the help of a knowledgeable guide.
-Created for everyday life in the 1950s, you will marvel at the fascinating story of this home’s journey from Illinois to Pennsylvania.
-Before returning to Laurelville you will enjoy a visit to a local winery where you can find a fitting wine to enjoy during Wednesday's dinner.
+Following lunch, we will explore the park and encounter the world of organic architecture through the eyes of Frank Lloyd Wright while enjoying the scenic Laurel Highlands’ surroundings.
+During our visit to Frank Lloyd Wright’s Duncan House, we will experience the height of Usonian Style with the help of a knowledgeable staffer.
+Created for everyday life in the 1950s, we will marvel at the fascinating story of this home’s journey from Illinois to Pennsylvania.
+Before returning to Laurelville, we will enjoy a visit to a local winery where we can select a fitting wine to enjoy during Wednesday's dinner.